 Raw milk enthusiasts claim that when produced and handled properly, raw milk is a nutritious food that even some lactose intolerant people can enjoy.
 What is raw milk, and how does it differ from the pasteurized milk to which we’ve become accustomed?Although many consider milk a fresh product, it is actually cooked at high temperatures through a process called pasteurization, killing any bacteria or pathogens that raw milk may carry when produced under less than sanitary conditions.
-What many people do not know is that pasteurization also kills essential enzymes and vitamins which make milk a healthy food.
+What many people do not know is that pasteurization also neutralizes essential enzymes and vitamins which make milk a healthy food.
 Some people mistakenly believe that certified organic milk is raw, which is not the case.
 Unless otherwise labelled, organic milk is pasteurized and sometimes homogenized.

 History of pasteurizationPasteurization was originally created by Louis Pasteur to prevent wine from spoiling.
 He did this by discovering the exact temperature and duration that would kill harmful bacteria without altering the taste of the product.
 When pasteurization was eventually applied to milk, the process was used to both kill bacteria carried in milk as well as to increase its shelf life.
 In the US, pasteurization became a widespread practice beginning in the 1920’s.
 Through the industrialization of agriculture, large agribusinesses consolidated smaller dairies who used to supply fresh, local sources of milk.
 Nowadays, with the globalization of the food market, pasteurization is a useful tool for large food suppliers who require an extensive shelf life to preserve products over increasingly longer transportation times.

 How does milk get contaminated?In an industrialized world, pasteurization has made dairy much safer for public consumption.
 The Center for Disease Control (CDC) lists the following ways in which milk can get contaminated:

 - Cow feces coming into direct contact with the milk